Opioids and Opiates Withdrawal Timeline

 Some types of opioids bring on the symptoms of withdrawal sooner than other types, and some cause longer-lasting symptoms.
 The withdrawal experience and timeline vary by the opioid taken, the severity of symptoms, the duration of symptoms, the typical dose, the time between doses, and the duration of opioid use.

-Long-acting opioids, such as methadone or controlled- and extended-release formulations of prescription opioid medications, lead to withdrawal symptoms up to 36 hours after the last dose and may continue for two weeks.
+Long-acting opioids, such as methadone or controlled- and extended-release formulations of prescription opioid medications, can result in withdrawal symptoms setting in from 12 to 48 hours after the last dose and may continue for up to 20 days.[5]

 Post-Acute Withdrawal Syndrome for Opioids and Opiates